ArminZ/ANR_Scoring_And_Visualisation/README.md

 The application is a Microsoft Windows Forms (stand-alone) application written in C# (.NET Framework 4.5 or higher, and Entity Framework 6.1).
 Data is stored in a local MS SQL database file (SQLLocalDB).

+NOTE: this software reaches the end of its lifetime.
+The oldest components (e.g. pdf creation) are from around 2008-2010.
+Updating it to .NET 8 would be a major effort.
+Today's world offers more possibilities, so a solution would probably look different.

 ---
 #### History
 With the original ANR rules and specifications by Heini Schawalder and Maurice Ducret, the development for the ANR scoring and visualisation